rev-net/memo/memo.md

 We're deploying a $REV revnet that'll capture 2.5% of all funds cashed out from fundraises and revenues from all revnets.
 We invite you to take part in $REV, the first 90 days favor grassroots investors on equal terms.
 We're also supporting the launch of revnets for ten other spectacular projects we've been working with, demonstrating how revnets are:

-- **Versitile:** This simple financial instrument has the power to support diverse applications.
+- **Versatile:** This simple financial instrument has the power to support diverse applications.
 - **Standardized:** They create a familiar business interaction standard, leading to a positive feedback loop for all revnet-based projects.
-- **Interoperable:** They have the ability to relate financial outcomes between each other, encouraging more collaboration within a competative business landscape.
+- **Interoperable:** They have the ability to relate financial outcomes between each other, encouraging more collaboration within a competitive business landscape.

 Projects will choose a revnet business structure when they prefer their outcome to be oriented towards maximizing the network's self-propagation while minimizing the potential of any party with privileged access and exploitable liabilites.
 They'll understand their work to have value while also understanding a network's preference to work for itself once instigated, like Bitcoin and Ethereum.